Morley, Ontario

 Morley is a township in the Canadian province of Ontario, located within the Rainy River District.
-The township had a population of 481 in the Canada 2016 Census.
 Named after John Morley, it was formed in 1903 when the townships of Morley and Pattullo, as well as the village of Stratton, were amalgamated.

 In 2004, the Township of Morley was greatly expanded through the addition of the geographic townships of Sifton and Dewart, that were previously part of Unorganized Rainy River District.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Morley had a population of 493 living in 186 of its 235 total private dwellings, a change of from its 2016 population of 481.
 With a land area of 388.38 km2, it had a population density of in 2021.